DC One Million: Plot

-Meanwhile, in the 853rd century, the original JLA are fighting an alliance between Solaris and Vandal Savage.
-Savage has found a sample of kryptonite on Mars (where it was left by the future Starman back in the 20th century), which he gives to Solaris.
-Savage has also hired Walker Gabriel to steal the time travel gauntlets of the 853rd century Flash (John Fox) to ensure the Justice Legion Alpha remains trapped in the past, but ultimately double-crosses Gabriel.

-Solaris, in a final attack, slaughters thousands of superhumans so that it can fire the kryptonite into the sun and kill Superman-Prime before he emerges.
-The JLA's Green Lantern — a hero who uses a power that Solaris has never encountered before — causes Solaris to go supernova and he and the 853rd century Superman contain the resulting blast, but not before the kryptonite is released.
+Solaris, in a final attack, slaughters thousands of superhumans so that it can fire kryptonite into the sun and kill Superman-Prime before he emerges.
+The JLA's Green Lantern causes Solaris to go supernova and he and the 853rd century Superman contain the resulting blast, but not before the kryptonite is released.

 The future Vandal Savage teleports from Mars to Earth using the stolen Time-Gauntlets.
-It turns out, however, that Walker Gabriel and Mitch Shelley, the Resurrection Man (an immortal who had become Savage's greatest foe through the millennia), had sabotaged the Gauntlets so that Savage, instead of travelling only in space, also travels through time, arriving in Montevideo moments before the nuclear blast he caused centuries earlier, finally bringing his life to an end.
+However, Chronos and Resurrection Man (an immortal who had become Savage's greatest foe through the millennia) have sabotaged the Gauntlets so that Savage, instead of travelling only in space, also travels through time.
+He arrives in Montevideo moments before the nuclear blast, which kills him.

-It is then revealed that a secret conspiracy — forewarned by the trouble in the 20th century, mainly in that the Huntress, inspired by the time capsules which students in her class were currently making, realized they had centuries to foil the plot — has spent the intervening centuries coming up with a foolproof plan for stopping Solaris.
-Their actions included replacing the hidden kryptonite with a disguised Green Lantern power ring, with which the original Superman emerges from the Sun and finishes off Solaris.

-In the aftermath, the original Superman and the future Hourman use the DNA sample to recreate Lois Lane, complete with superpowers.
-Superman then also recreates Krypton, along with all its deceased inhabitants, in Earth's Solar system, and lives happily ever after with Lois.
+In the aftermath, the original Superman and the future Hourman use the DNA sample to recreate Lois Lane, giving her superpowers.
+Superman then also recreates Krypton, along with all its deceased inhabitants, in Earth's Solar system.

-Later, in the miniseries The Kingdom, it is established that this timeline is merely one of many possibilities and thus not definite due to the mutable effects of Hypertime.